TammoHeeren/altium_libraries/README.md

-# altium_libraries
+# Altium Libraries

- Integrated Libraries for use with Altium Designer
+Part libraries for Altium Designer.

+I created many of these for my needs during various development projects.
+Each folder has it's own README.md file detailing the parts that are contained in each library.

+Enjoy,

+Tammo